 Student Teaching and Internship

-A limited number of year-long paid internships in Escambia County are available each year for exemplary students.
+A limited number of year-long paid internships in Escambia County are available each year for exemplary teacher candidates.
 These internships fulfill the student teaching requirement.
 All students who are eligible for student teaching are also invited to apply for an internship.
 Applications are sent out March 1st of each year, and should be returned to the Assistant Director of Field Placements, Ms. Kelly Aeppli-Campbell, firstname.lastname@example.org.
 Applicants will be interviewed by a committee of TEEL faculty and representatives from the Escambia County School District.

 - Complete all program coursework with a grade of C- or higher